Cannot See Shared Folders in Windows 10 PC – How To Fix

 Fortunately, Windows 10 has greatly improved that process.
 There are still issues but networking and sharing resources within a network isn’t quite the painful experience it once was.
 Windows 10 simplified the process of creating a network, so that now all you have to do is set up a network share and it works like a charm.
 In theory.

 Setting up a network in Windows 10

 One of the most common causes of networking glitches in Windows 10 is incorrect setup.
-Despite being the simplest Windows network possible, it is still very easy to get it wrong.
+Despite being the simplest Windows network possible, it is still very easy to get things wrong.
 Here is how a Windows network should be set up.

 - Type ‘control’ into the Windows Search bar and select Control Panel.

 - Select Network and Internet, Network and Sharing Center.

 - Right click your network adapter and select Properties.

 - Ensure IPv6 is enabled.

 - From Network and Sharing Center, select Change advanced sharing settings.

 - Ensure Network discovery and File and printer sharing are enabled for Private, Guest or Public and All Networks.